baka-rust/lain/README.md

 # lain
 the lain language

+note: this is under a lot of construction

 ## about
 `lain` is being developed with a few precepts in mind:
 * lambda is law - all concepts resolve to `atoms` (fundamental types)